Creating a Career Development Plan: Tips and Strategies

 Ask yourself these questions:

-After developing your short-term individual career plan, you should create an actionable plan of the steps needed to reach each target.
+After developing your short-term individual career development plan, develop your own list of actions required to achieve each target.

 - Specific tasks to help self-development